 However, there can be some complications if someone is diagnosed with Dementia but need to create or update their will.
 Whilst this is necessary, there may be a chance that it will not be valid.

 In England and Wales, certain criteria must be met to ensure that the creation of a Will is legally binding.
 If your father has recently been diagnosed with Dementia, and you have concerns around his Will, here is some information which will be useful for you to consider.

 What Makes a Will Valid?

-- They understand the nature of making a Will and its effects
+- if your father understands the nature of making a Will and its effects;

-- They understand the extent of the property they are giving away
+- if your father understands the extent of the property or assets that they are giving away;

-- They have the capacity to understand who they are giving the property to.
+- if your father has the capacity to understand who they are giving the property to.

 For free legal advice call our Probate Solicitors